terrastruct/d2/ci/release/README.md

 - ./release.sh is the top level script to generate a new release.
   Run with --help for usage.

-### upload_assets.sh

-- Called by ./release.sh to upload the assets for the release in $VERSION

 ## build.sh

 - ./build.sh builds the release archives for each platform into ./build/<VERSION>/*.tar.gz